This is a very long post, make sure you are comfortably seated!

 Landing on the coldest continent

 One sunny day while I was steering and Gabo was on iceberg watch, he noticed what he thought was an iceberg but turned out to be land!
 I got very excited.
 After 5 weeks at sea, it felt very good to see mountains.
-From the moment we first noticed the continent, it still took us many hours to actually arrive in Cape Adare.
+But we still had to be patient as from the moment we first noticed the continent, it took us many hours to actually arrive in Cape Adare.
 The water was filled with icebergs and growlers all around us.
 We slowly made our way through the ice, seeing some amazing wildlife on the way.
-Somebody spotted a large pod of killer whales far away, and next thing we knew they came rushing towards Infinity to see who the intruders were in their waters.
-We stopped the motor and enjoyed our new company until their curiosity was satisfied (and they probably realized we were not really interesting food prospects.)
+Somebody spotted a large pod of killer whales far away, and next thing we knew they came rushing towards Infinity to see who were the intruders in their waters.
+We stopped the motor and enjoyed the company of our new friends until their curiosity was satisfied (and they probably realized we were not really interesting food prospects.)
 Shortly after, while enjoying the magnificent views of the Antarctic continent, glaciers, and icebergs, we saw a lone seal on his little piece of ice.
 As the guys nicely pointed out; with our other new marine friends still lurking around, he may not have survived long.

 When we finally reached our anchorage, we split into different teams to go ashore, always keeping a team on board Infinity.

-The first thing I noticed when landing was the smell.
+The first thing I noticed when we landed was the smell.
 The stench of penguin poo was quite intense.
 Not something I had expected.
 You always see those gorgeous pictures of little penguins and great scenery, and nobody ever mentions the smell and very slowing decaying dead penguins scattered everywhere!

 I was very inspired by their mission and seeing how they were true to their convictions by not only saving whales and other marine life but living a completely vegan lifestyle.
 Their account of our encounter and more information about what they do is here.